copsTvFan/cops-episode-guide/guide.md

 - (Passaic County NJ 8:56 PM Traffic Stop) Two guys get caught buying drugs and they got busted last week in the same spot.
 The driver claims he wanted to see where he was busted and was just selling stuff.
-- Albuquerque NM (1:28 PM Trespassing Call) Kevin hides under a mattress after getting caught stealing tries and returning to trespass.
+- Albuquerque NM (1:26 PM Trespassing Call) Kevin hides under a mattress after getting caught stealing tries and returning to trespass.
+Officer John Guilmette and officer John Corvino.
 - Wichita KS (9:40 PM Officer Assistance Call) A man steals a bike and takes off and gets caught hiding in a shed after riding past the bike owners house.
+  Officer Justin McCluskey.

 ## CP-1616